Good strong broadband connection, double glazing, and central heating are essential for modern-day homebuyers, putting practicality above aesthetics.

 #10 Energy-efficiency – EPC

 The EPC rating for your home should be average or better.
 If you don’t have a recent EPC, you’ll need one to sell your home.
 Buyers expect a reasonably good rating, so get one done as early as possible and take steps to ensure the rating is good.
-A good rating goes hand in hand with a modern boiler, double glazing and good insulation.
+A good rating goes hand in hand with a modern boiler, double glazing and sound insulation.

 Ensure buyers can picture themselves living in your home